 - The Problem: It’s easy for unconscious biases to sneak in during evaluations—maybe it’s the school a candidate went to, or how confidently they speak.
 But this can cause you to miss out on hidden gems who might think differently.

 - How to Overcome It: Standardize your assessments and use automated scoring wherever possible.
 That way, everyone gets judged by the same criteria.
 Plus, training interviewers to recognize their own biases can make a big difference.
-Bringing in a diverse interview panel is another great way to keep things balanced and fair.
+Bringing in a diverse interview panel is another effective way to maintain balance and fairness.

 3. Keeping candidates engaged